 Rockin’ Food Festival is the one of the biggest family-friendly festivals in Wexford, aimed at all foodies and rock’n’roll music lovers.
 Over 80 stalls will be offering various hot food options, many artisan products as well as arts and crafts.
 There is an impressive schedule of chefs, producers and special guests in the FREE Food Marquee and the line-up always features the best of both Irish and International Rock ‘n’ Roll talent.

 For the youngest festival goers, there are many FREE activities, events, and workshops in the Kids Marquee.
 You can also spend some quality family time at the Kid’s Play Zones or the Ferris Wheel.
-And once the little ones are all tired out, the adults can enjoy some of the exclusive Food & Drink Events that will be happening across the town over the bank holiday weekend.
+And once the little ones are all tired out, the adults can enjoy some of the exclusive Food & Drink Events that will be happening across the town over over the August 2021 Bank Holiday weekend.

-Crown Fest, presented by The Crown Bar & Crown Live, will showcase the best national and international tribute acts, covering songs from some of the greatest bands in history.
-Get ready to sing along and rock out to your favourite tunes of the 70’s, 80’s, and 90’s!
-You will hear some of the best musicians and performers on the scene while celebrating the music of your favourite bands with Hit after Hit!
+Crown Fest, presented by The Crown Bar & Crown Live, which was supposed to take place on August 1st and 2nd 2020, showcases the best national and international tribute acts, covering songs from some of the greatest bands in history.
+New dates for 2021 will be decided upon and announced which will see music lovers getting ready to sing along and rock out to your favourite tunes of the 70’s, 80’s, and 90’s.
+You will hear some of the best musicians and performers on the scene while celebrating the music of your favourite bands with Hit after Hit!.

 The festival will take place in Wexford Town and will feature some fantastic vendors as well as an outdoor bar.
-Celebrate 70’s, 80’s, & 90’s music over the weekend of August 1st & 2nd 2020.
+Celebrate 70’s, 80’s, & 90’s music over a weekend in the Sunny South-East in 2021.

 WEXFORD HARVEST FESTIVAL

 The Wexford Harvest Festival caters for all of the family and proves to be a great family day out in Wexford.